LF-digitala-kanaler/LFDS/content/components/web/forms/checkbox.md

       Our checkbox follows standard web behaviour - it is used when the user has do to a choice and isn't limited to only one.
-Not much more to say designwise.
+Both checkbox and label should be clickable to select/unselect a checkbox.

-      Checkboxes are used when there is a list of options and the user may select any number of choices, including zero, one, or several.
-In other words, each checkbox is independent of all other checkboxes in the list, and checking one box doesn’t uncheck the others.
+      Our recommendation is to present your list of checkboxes vertically, with one choice per line.
+This makes it easier to get an overview of the options and creates a clearer and larger click area.
+If you use an horizontal layout, make sure that it is coded in such a way that labels don't flow over two rows in responsive modes (one good way is to set a break point when the list becomes vertical).

-      Try to present your lists vertically, with one choice per line.
-If you must use a horizontal layout with multiple options per line you have to think about the mobile layout, we don't want the answers to flow on two lines.
-Preferable to chance to verticale in mobile.
+      Checkboxes should be unchecked by default (unless viewing a representation of previous choices - like having the addon "Mer" on your car insurance).

       ## Please consider